This is typically one of the first questions that the majority of people ask when they

 for you to understand which offering you are signing up for because this will affect

 the amount you are required to pay once the property has been purchased.

-Is a buyer’s agent/advocate worth it?
+Are buyer’s agents worth it?

-In our industry you have to understand the value of your skills, your network your
+In our industry you have to understand the value of your skills, your network, your

 ability to read the play and of course your experience.
 I say to my potential clients, “If